Amharic at SOAS Language Centre

 Amharic continues to use the traditional writing system of Ge’ez, with the omission of a few letters indicating sounds not attested in Amharic.
 This system, known as the fidel, is syllabic rather than alphabetic; consonants indicate the presence of vowels by a number of complex stroke modifications.
 Despite its traditional outward appearance, Amharic is a living and evolving language with a rapidly growing number of speakers worldwide.

-The SOAS Language Centre can offer the following courses in Amharic:
+The SOAS Language Centre can offer the following course in Amharic:

 - Elementary Amharic (Please note that this course is available to extramural students as well as to registered SOAS students)